mozman/ezdxf/docs/source/dxfentities/solid.rst

 A solid filled triangle or quadrilateral, dxftype is SOLID.
 Access corner points by name (:code:`entity.dxf.vtx0 = (1.7, 2.3)`) or by index (:code:`entity[0] = (1.7, 2.3)`).
-Create solids in layouts and blocks by factory function :meth:`~Layout.add_solid`.
+Create solids in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_solid`.

 DXF Attributes for Solid
 ------------------------